Skip to main content

 Wood & Metal

-Wood and metal are durable materials commonly used to create permanent displays, which are designed to last a couple of years on the retail floor.
-Ranging from $250-$600+ depending on the size and complexity of the design, these materials elevate a POS solution and allow for more depth and detail to show through.
-These displays can be used in different campaigns and often have interchangeable pieces to update brand graphics or product.
+Wood and metal are durable materials commonly used to create permanent displays lasting a few years on the retail floor.
+Ranging from $250- $600+, depending on the size and complexity of the design, these materials elevate a POS solution and allow for more depth and detail to show through.
+These displays can be used in different campaigns and often have interchangeable pieces to update brand graphics or products.

 Photographer: Russ Turner